 Fig. 5 depicts the long-term mean spatial patterns of temperature bioclimatic variables (Figs. from 5a to 5f) and ETCCDI extreme indices (Figs. 5g to 5l) for HighResClimNevada.
 In each panel, dots represent the corresponding values for SAIH stations.
-In general, HighResClimNevada shows a comparable climate behavior to other products (Figs. S9 to S12) and stations, but with an apparent improvement due to the enhanced resolution.
+In general, HighResClimNevada shows comparable behavior to other climatic products (Figs. S9 to S12) and stations, but with an apparent improvement due to the enhanced resolution.
 That is, HighResClimNevada characterizes orography-related effects that are not well captured by coarser climatic products like ERA5-Land (Fig. S9).
 In this regard, elevation influences most of the bioclimatic variables and extremes except for BIO4 and BIO7.
 Isothermality (BIO3, Fig. 5a) is a bioclimatic measure that compares variability within the day (BIO2 or DTR, Fig. 5g) to variability throughout the year (BIO7, Fig. 5c).
 BIO3 is crucial for ecosystems, as many species might suffer damage in their population distribution as a result of daily and annual oscillations (O'Donnell and Ignizio, 2012).
 Values above 100% indicate that daily temperature variability is equal to the annual variability.
 According to HighResClimNevada, SN has low BIO3 (up to 35%), indicating that temperature fluctuations in this region during the day account for no more than 35% of the total variation across the year.
 The lowest BIO3 are depicted over the highest peaks, where they reach values less than 25%.
-In this region, DTR is also the lowest in this region, with values falling below 6 °C. BIO7, however, reaches values between 23 °C and 30 °C, with the maximum located in the northeast of the Natural Park of SN.
+In this region, DTR is also the lowest, reaching https://doi.org/10.5194/essd-2024-522 Preprint.
+Discussion started: 13 December 2024 values lower than 6 °C. BIO7, however, reaches values between 23 °C and 30 °C, with the maximum located in the northeast 415 of the National Park of SN.
 Like BIO7, temperature seasonality (BIO4) illustrates the temperature variability throughout the year.
 HighResClimNevada (Fig. 5b), with values between 6 °C and 7 °C, has the highest BIO4 values in the northeastern part of the Natural Park.
 For this variable, although the results of other climatic products are within the same range, their spatial patterns differ significantly.
-BIO5 (Fig. 5d), BIO8 (Fig. 5e), and BIO9 (Fig. 5f) are useful when we are interested in analyzing if species distributions are affected by warm, wet, and dry temperatures, respectively (O'Donnell and Ignizio, 2012).
-Although HighResClimNevada is comparable to other climatic products in terms of these variables (see Figs. S9-S12d, S9-S12e, and S9-S1f), it appears to show lower values, especially when compared to ERA5-Land and ROCIO\IBEB, higher in the highest peaks.
+BIO5 (Fig. 5d), BIO6 (Fig. 5e), and BIO8 (Fig. 5f) are useful when we are interested in analyzing if species distributions are affected by warm, wet, and dry temperatures, respectively (O'Donnell and Ignizio, 2012).
+Although 420 HighResClimNevada is comparable to other climatic products in terms of these variables (see Figs. S9-S12d, S9-S12e, and S9-S1f), it appears to show lower values, especially when compared to ERA5-Land and ROCIO IBEB, higher in the highest peaks.
 Similarly, HighResClimNevada has higher TNltm2 (Fig. 5l) and ID (Fig. 5k) than other climatic products, with values exceeding 160 and 105 days per year, respectively.
 TNltm2 and ID have critical significance for ecosystems, as prolonged cold temperatures may cause considerable damage, affecting the survival of plant and animal species (Liu et al., 2018).
-GSL is a key variable in vegetable ecosystems because it influences essential functions including hydrology, nutrient cycling, productivity, and climate feedback (Barnard et al., 2018).
-In terms of this variable, HighResClimNevada shows values varying from 270 days/year in the outermost parts of the SN Natural Park to values below 90 days/year on the highest peaks (Fig. 5j), which is very similar to other climate products.
+GSL 425 is a key variable in vegetable ecosystems because it influences essential functions including hydrology, nutrient cycling, productivity, and climate feedback (Barnard et al., 2018).
+In terms of this variable, HighResClimNevada shows values varying from 270 days/year in SN Natural Park's outermost parts to values below 90 days/year in the highest mountain peaks (Fig. 5j), which is very similar to other climatic products.